 Abstract:

-To investigate the effects of short-term medicinal herb intercropping on the physicochemical properties and enzyme activity of bamboo plantation soil, providing guidance for bamboo-herb intercropping patterns and screening suitable medicinal herbs with
+Investigating the effects of short-term medicinal herb intercropping on soil physicochemical properties and enzyme activity of bamboo plantation can provide guidance for bamboo-herb intercropping patterns and screen suitable medicinal herbs with

 Neosinocalamus affinis bamboo stand.
-The test was performed in
+The study was performed in

 8400 plants·hm